NVIDIA/spark-rapids/docs/FAQ.md

 RAPIDS jar since that is the preferred way to run RAPIDS accelerator.

-NOTE: You could set `spark.driver.extraClassPath` and `spark.executor.extraClassPath` followed by the path to Avro and the RAPIDS Plugin jar but one important thing to keep in mind is that never mix the `--jars` and extraClassPath confs
+NOTE: You could set `spark.driver.extraClassPath` and `spark.executor.extraClassPath` followed by the path to Avro and the RAPIDS Plugin jar but one important thing to keep in mind is that never mix the `jars/packages` and extraClassPath confs

 ### What is the default RMM pool allocator?